-NFA offers traders resources to perform due diligence on investments.
+NFA offers investors resources to perform due diligence on investments.
 The association also educates its members about their regulatory responsibilities to customers.

 The Securities and Exchange Commission (SEC) is an independent US federal agency that proposes and enforces securities laws and regulates the securities industry.
-The agency was founded in 1934 and has a mission to protect traders; maintain fair, orderly and efficient markets; and help companies with raising capital.
+The agency was founded in 1934 and has a mission to protect investors; maintain fair, orderly, and efficient markets; and help companies with raising capital.

 Who Does SEC Regulate?